Birth: 1828 in Poland

 Born in Kolar, Poland in 1828 and named Lewis Jeretzky.
 He was brought to England by his uncle when he was nine and attended school there.
 In 1845 when he was about 17 years old, he went to New York.
 Lewis worked in a wholesale jewellery firm in about 2 years.
 News of the discovery of gold attracted him west.
 He travelled by way of Cape Horn on the ship Robert Bone and arrived in San Francisco on August 26 1849.
 He changed his name to Lewis Lewis at some point after leaving New York.

 Lewis was in California for 9 years.
 Because of his brief stint in the gold mines, he has been described as one of the earliest Jewish gold seekers.
 He then moved to San Francisco and established a general business before moving to Sacramento where with partners he operated a clothing store.
-While in Sacramento he married Miss Rachael Nathan of Liverpool, England.
+While in Sacramento he married Miss Rachel Abraham of Liverpool, England.

 It’s difficult to account for Lewis Lewis’ movements until he established himself as a clothier at 42 Yates Street in 1863.
+At one point he also sold kitchen utensils and stoves.
 His operations extended Up-Island though Cowichan to Somenos and onto Salt Spring Island.
 He advertised in the Caribou papers during the Caribou Gold Rush to attract the attention of the miners.
 Lewis Lewis was successful in business and retired in 1900.